 Dynamically start or stop recording by using PowerShell commands in the Citrix SDKs

-You can use the dynamic session recording feature in both on-premises and Citrix Cloud environments by using the Citrix Virtual Apps and Desktops PowerShell SDK and the Citrix Virtual Apps and Desktops Remote PowerShell SDK, respectively.
+You can use the dynamic session recording feature in both on-premises and Citrix Cloud environments.
+To use the feature in an on-premises environment, use the Citrix Virtual Apps and Desktops PowerShell SDK.
+To use the feature in a Citrix Cloud environment, use the Citrix DaaS Remote PowerShell SDK (formerly Citrix Virtual Apps and Desktops Remote PowerShell SDK).

-To determine which SDK to install and use, be aware of the Delivery Controller you specified when creating your recording policy.
+To determine which SDK to install and use, be aware of the Delivery Controller that you specified when creating your recording policy.
 If you select the Citrix Cloud Controller check box to record sessions in a Citrix Cloud environment, you must validate your Citrix Cloud credentials.
-For more information, see Create a custom recording policy.

 The following table lists three PowerShell commands that both Citrix SDKs provide for dynamic session recording.